- Guest passes are a YMCA of Frederick County member privilege issued to all accounts except Youth and High School

 - Children age 5 and under may use either the boys’ or girls’ youth locker room if accompanied by a parent or guardian.
 Adults must be accompanied by a child in the youth locker rooms.
 Children under 18 are not permitted in the adult locker rooms.

 - For your child’s safety, when attending an adult program, you must use the YMCA Fun Zone unless your child is enrolled in another program at the same time.
 Children may not be left unattended in the lobby areas or other parts of the facility at any time.
-Please note that a two-hour daily time limit is observed in the Fun Zone for children age 3 months trough 8 years.
-Children age 9 and over can utilize the Youth Center for up to four hours per day.
+Please note that a 90-minute daily time limit is observed in the Fun Zone for children age 3 months through 10 years.
+Children age 10 and over can utilize the Youth Center for up to four hours per day.

 - The YMCA is not responsible for lost or stolen items.
 Please don’t leave valuables in lockers.

-- Please keep all food and beverages in main lobby, Fun Zone or racquetball lobby.
+- Please keep all food and beverages in the lobby/seating areas.

 - Prices, fees, facility schedule, hours of operation, classes, and instructors are subject to change.
 Changes may occur during a session.
 Notices will be posted when changes are made.